p4nujr/PasswordGenerator/README.md

 ## PasswordGenerator by p4nujr
 **Generate random and secure passwords:**
 Passwords are a real security threat.
 A recent report reveals that more than 80% of vulnerabilities related to hacker attacks are due to weak or stolen passwords.
 So if you want to protect your personal information and assets, creating strong passwords is a great first step.
 That's when the PasswordGenerator can help.
 Uncrackable passwords are complex and include various types of characters (numbers, letters, and symbols).
 Using a different password for each website or app also helps protect against hacker attacks.
-This password generator tool runs locally on your Windows, Mac, or Linux computer, as well as on your iOS or Android device.
-The passwords you generate are never sent over the Internet.

 ## Usage